-To enable us to get value out of this growing amount of data we need to figure out how to scale technologies to deliver higher density storage with better cost and power efficiencies.
+In order to enable us to get value out of this growing amount of data, we need to figure out how to scale technologies to deliver higher density storage with better cost and power efficiencies.

 As we look at storage technologies in the zettabyte age, and how data will be stored over the next few years, there two key technologies scaling with the demands of data – capacity hard drives and data center SSDs.

 We don’t hear much about hard drives in the age of flash, GPUs and emerging technologies such as AI and machine learning.
 Yet as you can see in the chart below, not only are capacity hard drives scaling very fast, they also continue to be the mainstay of data center storage capacity.
 While SSDs are growing even faster in their adoption rate, they are starting from a low installed base and will correspondingly take longer before they store the majority of the data.

 Intelligent Data Placement – Taking Learnings from HDDs to SSDs

 In our industry, we often place hard drives and SSDs in opposing categories as technologies with very different use cases.
 However, these two technologies are actually very synergistic.
 As a company who is leading these two technology pillars, we live this synergy; we’re able to take an idea from one technology and implement it into the other.

 Let me explain what this means in the context of scaling for demands in the zettabyte age.